dennyverduchi/dennyverduchi.github.io/pages/blog/enum-techniques/2-ldap.md

 Once you've identified an active LDAP service, the next step is to enumerate it.
 This can be done using built-in Linux tools, PowerShell, or specialized tools like ldapsearch.

-[LDAP anonymous binds](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/anonymous-ldap-operations-active-directory-disabled) allow unauthenticated attackers to retrieve information from the domain, such as a complete listing of users, groups, computers, user account attributes, and the domain password policy.
+<a href="https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/anonymous-ldap-operations-active-directory-disabled" target="_blank">LDAP anonymous binds</a> allow unauthenticated attackers to retrieve information from the domain, such as a complete listing of users, groups, computers, user account attributes, and the domain password policy.
 This is a legacy configuration, and as of Windows Server 2003, only authenticated users are permitted to initiate LDAP requests.

 ### ldapsearch